top of page

 Frequently Asked Questions

 1. Why doesn't productivity automatically lead to business growth?
-Because productivity measures how much gets done but not whether the right things are getting done.
-Without effectiveness connecting the two, productivity is just motion.
-A team can be genuinely busy and hardworking while the business stays flat because the work isn't pointed in the right direction.
-Effectiveness is the missing link between productivity and growth.
+Because productivity measures how much gets done, not whether the right things are getting done.
+Without effectiveness in the middle, productivity is motion without direction.
+A team can be genuinely busy while the business stays flat because the work isn't pointed where it needs to go.

 2. What is the difference between productivity and effectiveness in a growing business?
 Productivity is output.
 Effectiveness is whether that output is pointed at the right things.
-A productive business gets a lot done.
-An effective business gets the right things done.
-Most growing businesses have plenty of both.
-What they are missing is the design that connects them so that productivity reliably translates into growth.
+Growing businesses often have plenty of productivity.
+What they are missing is the design that connects activity to outcomes — so that effort reliably translates into growth rather than just staying busy.

-3. How does business design create effectiveness?
-When a business is well designed, decisions happen where they should, work moves between people without stalling, and teams know what matters without needing constant direction.
-That clarity is almost entirely a product of structure not effort.
+3. How does business design connect productivity and business growth?
+When a business is well designed, decisions happen where they should, work moves without stalling at handoffs, and teams know what matters without constant direction.
+That clarity is a product of structure, not effort.
 Design creates effectiveness.
 Effectiveness makes productivity meaningful.
 Meaningful productivity drives growth.

 Continue Reading